atornel/Aduct/docs/_build/html/_sources/guide/making an application.rst.txt

 great he/she is going to make his/her art look.
 He/she may have a different ideology and style, its unique and can’t be duplicated.

-Same in case of an application, Qtk is like brush and paint, it lies in your method, how well you are going to utilize it.
+Same in case of an application, Aduct is like brush and paint, it lies in your method, how well you are going to utilize it.
 Sometimes it could come out worse, where you should surely retry.
 Sometimes it could come great, where you should share the method with